themegrill/estore/readme.txt

 == Changelog ==

+= Version 1.1 - 2016-06-07 =
+* Fix - Compatibility with WPML
+* Fix - Logo alignment for WP Custom Logo
+* Added - Compatibility with WP-Pagenavi
+* Added - About page for theme information

 = Version 1.0.9 =
 * Added - Upsell button
 * Added - Support for custom logo introduced in WordPress 4.5